hungryrobot1/MCP-PIF/home/meta/docs/architecture/development.md

 ## Notes on Extension

-The MCP TypeScript server is designed to evolve through use.
+The MCP-PIF TypeScript server is designed to evolve through use.
 When extending the system:
 - Build on existing patterns
 - Maintain type safety
 - Consider cross-module impacts